Arts and Cultural Diversity

 - Community & Voluntary Sector

 Knowledge exchange is a key priority of the Creative Ireland programme.
 Through the Artist Mentor programme, Donegal Arts Service supported by Creative Ireland provided an opportunity for educational and arts and Cultural venues to engage with new artists from Black and Minority Ethnic and Global Majority communities.
-Each venue provided space and time for the two artists in a mentorship programme.
-Through engagement in this programme artists co-designed and co-created original pieces of work.
-As part of Culture Night 2024 three of the artists performed an original piece in An Grianán theatre, Letterkenny and another artist had a public reading in Atlantic Technology University as part of Black History Month.
-In November 2024 the RCC hosted our final artist in her first solo Irish performance.
+Each venue provided space and time for artists in our mentorship programme.
+Through engagement in this programme artists co-design and co-create original pieces of work.
+As part of Culture Night 2025 artists will perform an original piece.

 L-R Deborah Stockdale, Cathaoirleach Cllr Niamh Kennedy, Artist Hanna Pidkaliuk, Tetiana Kovalova.